law-lin/expo-mixpanel-analytics/README.md

 Mixpanel integration for use with React Native apps built on Expo.

-Forked from `@bothrs/expo-mixpanel-analytics` to add functionality that simulates Mixpanel's `time_event` function
+Forked from `@bothrs/expo-mixpanel-analytics` to add functionality that simulates Mixpanel's `time_event` function.

 ## Installation